-If you can’t visit in May, you can still participate in other Dutch-themed activities throughout the year, like watching the manufacture of wooden shoes and Delftware, touring an authentic Dutch windmill, or visiting two museums to learn about Dutch history and culture.
+If you can’t visit in May, you can still participate in other Dutch-themed activities throughout the year, like watching the manufacture of wooden shoes and Delftware, touring an authentic Dutch windmill, dining at a windmill restaurant or visiting two museums to learn about Dutch history and culture.

-Forbes named Holland one of the “Prettiest Towns in America.”
+Holland is one of the “Prettiest Towns in America,” named by Forbes.
 Holland is a beautiful setting for a summer beach day on Lake Michigan, leading to climbing the dunes or viewing Big Red, Michigan’s most photographed lighthouse.

 Any time of the year, you’ll enjoy the wide variety of food the town has to offer, everything from traditional Dutch fare to an all-American steakhouse in the restaurants of Holland.
 In the Netherlands, you’ll often hear the phrase, “You’re not much if you’re not Dutch.”
 The restaurants of Holland, Michigan will prove that saying wrong.

-5 Best Must-Try Restaurants in Holland Michigan | Best Restaurants in Holland, Michigan
+11 Best Restaurants in Holland Michigan

 360 Douglas Avenue // +1 616-396-2253